← Guides

 Currently: system

 The decision: should the threshold be per-variant (panel collapses earlier than drawer), or a single rule the component enforces?
-Tripling forces an explicit answer, so the next time someone wants to add a fifth contrast mode the component already knows what to do.
+Tripling forces an explicit answer up front, so when someone wants to add a fifth contrast mode the component already knows what to do.

 Rule 3 — Three times the content